Fabbernat/Thesis/README.md

-# My Bachelor's Thesis: Reviewing the Consistency of Semantical Capabilities of Large Language Models - a
+# My Bachelor's Thesis: Reviewing the Consistency of Semantical Capabilities of Large Language Models - a Word-in-Context Benchmark Evaluation System and Utility Library
 You can test the semantical sentence-understanding capabilities of **any\* Hugging Face model**

 # [Resurrection](https://github.com/Fabbernat/Thesis/tree/master/Resurrection) - The module where it happens